Mastering the SQL ORDER BY Clause: A Comprehensive Guide with Examples

 40 |

-1. Sort by a Single Column (Ascending):
+1. Sorting by a Single Column (Ascending)

-clause followed by the column name.
-For example, to sort by the "LastName" column:
+To sort the data by a single column in ascending order, use the ORDER BY clause followed by the column name.
+For example, to sort by the LastName column:

 SELECT *